 For season 2020, Port Odessa had scheduled 11 cruise ship calls by the companies Phoenix Reisen, Fred Olsen, RSSC-Regent, Azamara, Ponant.
 Newcomer in 2021 is the premium travel brand Crystal Cruises.

 Odessa cruise terminal

-Odessa International Airport is 8 kilometers from Odessa cruise port terminal.
-The airport serves major airlines including Austrian Airlines, Turkey Airlines, El Al and Aerosvit.
-The railway station is 4 km away.
-There are connections to Bratislava, Warsaw, Vienna, Prague, Moscow and Berlin.
+Odessa International Airport is 8 km (5 ml) from the cruise terminal.
+The city's main railway station is 4 km (2,5 ml) away from the cruise terminal.
+There are railroad connections to Bratislava, Warsaw, Vienna, Prague, Moscow, Berlin.

 Odessa tours, shore excursions, hotels

 - Primorsky Boulevard: right when you exit Odessa cruise port terminal you are at the Potemkin Steps.
 If you take them, you will be at the Primorsky Boulevard’s northern end, the best place for starting a city walking tour.

 - Opera and Ballet house: located 5 km from Odessa cruise port.
 The building dates from 1887 (restored several times) and is in Viennese style.
 The most famous artists that performed here include Isadora Duncan, Tchaikovsky and Rachmaninoff.